Skip to content

 Yard Act, 23rd @ O2 Academy

-This year, Ritual Union festival is boasting an impressive line-up of returning and respectively emerging artists.
+This year, Ritual Union festival boasts an impressive line-up of returning and emerging artists.
 Expect Nelson Street to be a stampede as clusters of gig-goers hurry from SWX, Rough Trade, Strange Brew (and now The Island) in order to catch their favourites.
-The day will be opened with a set from Martin Newell, AKA The Cleaners From Venus; kicking things off in style whilst forerunners in the underground scene such as mary in the junkyard, Holiday Ghosts and Chalk Lee keep energy levels high throughout the day.
-Big names like Maruja and Knives, who are each returning to the festival from 2023's lineup, will also be joined by Dream Wife, Liz Lawrence and Do Nothing for a sporadic collection of sounds that make tickets worth booking early for.
+The day will be opened with a set from Martin Newell, AKA The Cleaners From Venus; kicking things off in style while forerunners in the underground scene such as mary in the junkyard, Holiday Ghosts, and Chalk Lee keep energy levels high throughout the day.
+Big names like Maruja and Knives, each returning to the festival from 2023's lineup, will also be joined by Dream Wife, Liz Lawrence, and Do Nothing for a sporadic collection of sounds that make tickets worth booking early for.

 A Guy Called Gerald, Pete Cannon + Special Guest @ Lost Horizon

-A "good n' proper hardcore" jungle show, this is a night which will be mandatory for any old school drum and bass fan in Bristol.
-A vinyl DJ set from no less than the legendary A Guy Called Gerald is a rarity that is often reserved to scattered recordings online or the weathered burner CDs and pirate cassettes of jungle-heads' attics.
-Experience the champion DJ to shine with confidence live, through Lost Horizon's titanic sound-system, which is sure to run late without fail thanks to the supplemented artists joining proceedings: namely Pete Cannon, among other pioneers of a retro-influenced hardcore style.
+A 'good n' proper hardcore' jungle show, this is a night that will be mandatory for any old-school drum and bass fan in Bristol.
+A vinyl DJ set from no less than the legendary A Guy Called Gerald is a rarity that is often reserved for scattered recordings online or the weathered burner CDs and pirate cassettes of jungle-heads' attics.
+Experience the champion DJ to shine with confidence live through Lost Horizon's titanic sound system, which is sure to run late without fail thanks to the supplemented artists joining proceedings, namely Pete Cannon, among other pioneers of a retro-influenced hardcore style.

 Vocal Jam, 24th March @ The Fleece

-Sets will run from 19:40-11:20 at The Fleece with a line-up from nine separate A Capella outfits, running back to back in 20 minute slots for a quickfire night of flourishing vocal talent that challenge a traditional presentation of the genre in its striking variety.
-Local groups as well talents from the University of Bristol such as The Suspensions, hot off their tenth anniversary, will be taking the stage.
+Sets will run from 19:40-11:20 at The Fleece with a line-up from nine separate A Capella outfits, running back to back in 20-minute slots for a quickfire night of flourishing vocal talent that challenges a traditional presentation of the genre in its striking variety.
+Local groups and talents from the University of Bristol such as The Suspensions, hot off their tenth anniversary, will take the stage.
 Discounted tickets are available for students.

 Vocal Jam @ The Fleece | The Fleece